pygfx/rendercanvas/docs/start.rst

     |     |     |           Logical pixels, pixel-ratio ± 1.2
     +-----+-----+

-Side note: on MacOS with a Retina display, the pixel-ratio is fixed to 2.0.
+Side note: on MacOS, the pixel-ratio is fixed to either 1.0 or 2.0, usually the latter on a Retina display with reasonable resolution settings.
 (The OS level zooming is implemented by rendering the whole screen to an offscreen buffer with a different size than the physical screen, and then up/down-scaling that to the screen.)